Wednesday, August 24, 2011

 London's oldest Gaelic Athletics Association club, the Bros Pearse GAA was founded by Jack Shalloe and others at Bolgers Hall, 3 Queens Road, Peckham, as Brothers Pearse Hurling and Football Club back in 1920.
 Today it is based in north west London, but the Dulwich Harps gaelic football teams still play at Peckham Rye.

-For many years, the headquarters of the London GAA was in the borough of Bexley (then Greenwich following boundary changes), at Avery Hill Road in New Eltham, though it moved to Ruislip in the 1980s I believe.
-The derelict GAA ground there has been the focus of a campaign to keep it as an open space in recent years.
+For many years, the headquarters of the London GAA was in the borough of Bexley (then Greenwich following boundary changes), at Avery Hill Road in New Eltham, though it moved to Ruislip in 1992 and the old New Eltham ground has been built on (Holland Gardens).

 Liam MacCarthy